 Workshops / Workshops / Nunavik Photo Tour

-Join Helen Grose and Andrew McLachlan for a bucket-list opportunity -- an exploratory tour of wild and remote Nunavik!
+Join me for a bucket-list opportunity -- a tour of wild and remote Nunavik!

-Stay at a wilderness camp on the Ungava Peninsula in Northern Quebec, and spend the days roaming the tundra in search of mighty muskoxen, and taking in the area's vast beauty.
-From burgeoning seasonal colours, and flora details, to ancient tent rings and cairns, to wildlife and northern lights, we'll photograph everything that catches our eyes!
+Spend the days roaming the tundra on the Ungava Peninsula in search of mighty muskoxen, photographing the area's vast beauty from burgeoning seasonal colours, and flora details, to ancient tent rings and cairns, to wildlife and northern lights.
+While muskoxen are the obvious stars of the show, we'll photograph everything that catches our eyes!

 Saturday, September 2 -

 Saturday, September 9, 2023

 Top left & bottom middle images by Allen Gordon | All other images copyright Norrie Franko

 Neither Helen nor Andrew have explored this region, so we're inviting 4-6 photographers who are up for adventure, have an open mind, and share our passion for photographing all of Mother Nature's beauty to join us.
 We thank Helen's friend Norrie Franko (Tabby Press) for not only allowing us to use her wonderful images to give you a sense of what you might capture, but also for helping us with invaluable information about what we might expect.
 We are very excited for this trip!

 Saturday, September 2, 2023

 We will fly from Montreal to the village of Kuujjuaq in the Northhern Quebec region of Nunavik